TheWatcher002/MAGD150Assignment/README.md

 This [link](https://github.com/TheWatcher002/MAGD150Assignment/tree/gh-pages/f21magd150lab06_Schrader) is my sixth work.
 This work is an 8bit theme.
 I chose Tetris as my theme and the program has a few features.
 There is one user responsive piece, where if you click with the mouse, a T-piece rotates.
 There is another T-piece that is pulsating where the user T-piece should go.

 This [link](https://github.com/TheWatcher002/MAGD150Assignment/tree/gh-pages/f21magd150lab09_Schrader) is my ninth work.
+This work is a mirror theme.
+I choose to do an actual mirror with a main figure on it and his transparent figure in the foreground.
+Also in the mirror is another darker figure behind the main figure.
+When you click on a button, some unsettling sound plays.
+Another feature is the program uses the webcam and projects it into one of the corners of the canvas.

-This work is
+This [link](https://github.com/TheWatcher002/MAGD150Assignment/tree/gh-pages/f21magd150lab10_Schrader) is my tenth work.

 Repository link https://github.com/TheWatcher002/MAGD150Assignment/tree/gh-pages
 GitHub.io link https://thewatcher002.github.io/MAGD150Assignment/